ryantepera/tcmg412/index.md

 I have experience in customer service and am currently completing coursework for Technology Management in hopes of having a career in the IT field.
 I am a member of the Aggie Class of 2021.

+### Brandon Blakemore
+I am a hardware specialist trying to learn how to navigate the Dev world.
+I enjoy old tech and making old things with the newest parts available.
+Currently Aggie Class of 2020 set to graduate in December.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/bonfirepilot/tcmg412/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.